JamilaOthman/reading-notes/read7.md

 A **script** is a series of instructions that a computer can follow to achieve a goa
 WRITING A SCRIPT
-Every step for every task shown in a flowchart needs to be written in a language the computer can understand and follow
+Every step for every task

+in a flowchart needs to be written in a language the computer can understand and follow